alystair/pdmd/README.md

 # Automatic properties (WIP)

 - `previously:` human relevant list of previous titles for renamed articles. (sufficiently different, <6 characters?)
-  - ~~data-priorTitles: all previous titles, hidden when rendered for use by 'definition linking'.~~
+  - (WIP) data-priorTitles: all previous titles, hidden when rendered for use by 'see:'.
 - `authors:` major article contributors.
 Calculated via non-whitespace contributions adding/changing at least 25% of article.
 Is this prone to abuse?
 - `contributors:` list of all contributors
 - `creator:` initial contributor